schellingerhout/schellingerhout.github.io/_posts/2017-07-24-getting-started-with-r2.md

 combined_integer[3]
 ```

 The `[]` syntax is called the extract\replace operator.
-But for now think of it as a way to index values, we'll dig into its advanced properties later
+But for now think of it as a way to index values, we'll dig into its advanced properties later.

 As you can see the first, second and third values of each of the vectors were returned.
 What if we pass an index outside the range such as `combined_integer[4]`.
 Try it.